hellerve/utilities/cutils/README.md

 are plugged in.
 It is Linux-based, you can compile it by passing the '-lusb' argument to the compiler(example:`gcc find_usb.c -lusb -o find_usb`).

+**upnp_search**:

+This implements a small utility that searches for information on UPNP devices on the local network.
+Essentially, it just sends a packet to a multicast address and returns the answer.

 **Directory: ConcurrentStuff**

 **Concurrent Barriers/pth_barrier:**